TadepalliTejesh/TadepalliTejesh/README.md

 - 👋 Hi, I’m @TadepalliTejesh
 - 👀 I’m interested in learn coding
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C language, Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...